 Denver is committed to creating a bicycling network where every household is within a quarter mile (2-minute bike ride) of a comfortable and low-stress bicycle facility.
 In order to achieve this multi-modal transportation goal, Public Works is continually making improvements to bicycling infrastructure in Denver.
 This work includes installing bike parking, bike lanes, signage and bicycle detection.

 In September 2015, Denver Public Works launched the Denver Moves Broadway study to explore options for making Broadway/Lincoln a safer and more vibrant place for all travelers between Colfax and I-25.

-Learn more about the project and find opportunities to get involved at denvermovesbroadway.com
+The City collaborated with businesses and community members to develop recommendations for Broadway and Lincoln.
+Learn more about the next phase of the study and find opportunities to get involved at denvermovesbroadway.com

 Meet in the Street: The Mall and its cross-streets will feature interactive pop-up events, community-led activities and temporary mobility alternatives when Meet in the Street, funded by the Downtown Denver Business Improvement District, returns for five consecutive weekends this summer, beginning June 25.
 Read more about plans for the 16th Street Mall at denvergov.org/themallexperience

 Special Events: Summer is a busy season for events in the downtown Denver area!
 Be aware of road and lane closures during major events, and see the recommended bicycle detours during event-related closures.

 Denver Public Works has finalized an update to the Denver Moves plan with a goal of enhancing the city-wide bicycle network to be more attractive to cyclists of all abilities.

 Let us know about damage or debris on the street, ice on paths or trails, or broken or missing signs and signals.
 Report hazardous conditions and problems online, or via mobile app 24/7, to get help with city services.

 Outside Denver: 720-913-1311